Compound USD Coin (CUSDC) Trading Up 0.1% This Week

-Compound USD Coin (CUSDC) traded 0.1% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on April 3rd.
-One Compound USD Coin token can currently be bought for $0.0228 or 0.00000082 BTC on popular cryptocurrency exchanges.
-Compound USD Coin has a market capitalization of $606.38 million and $5.86 million worth of Compound USD Coin was traded on exchanges in the last day.
-During the last seven days, Compound USD Coin has traded up 0.1% against the U.S. dollar.
+Compound USD Coin (CUSDC) traded up 0% against the U.S. dollar during the one day period ending at 23:00 PM Eastern on April 9th.
+One Compound USD Coin token can currently be purchased for $0.0228 or 0.00000080 BTC on major exchanges.
+In the last seven days, Compound USD Coin has traded up 0.1% against the U.S. dollar.
+Compound USD Coin has a total market cap of $606.73 million and approximately $5.03 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.